-SURGE is a medium to tall cultivar with a height similar to Tavern.
-It has good straw strength and stand-ability, however it can brackle on ripening.
-Due to its high yield potential it will require a moderate plant growth regulator (PGR) programme focussing on early season stem strength and late season height reduction to prevent lodging or brackling.
+SURGE is a medium to tall cultivar with good straw strength and stand-ability, however, it can brackle on ripening.
+Due to its high yield potential, it will require a moderate plant growth regulator (PGR) programme focussing on early season stem strength and late season height reduction to prevent lodging or brackling.
 The actual programme is determined by a combination of sowing date, seed rate, nitrogen use, crop thickness and yield potential.
 As with any cultivar, do not apply if the crop is under any form of stress.
 Please contact your local PGW Representative for site specific recommendations.